-The summer is the primary growing season for Milkweed.
+Summer is the primary growing season for Milkweed.
 Butterflies favor this flowering beauty, which requires very little care.
 Native Milkweed is herbaceous, and all growth dies after the first frost.
 Tropical Milkweed can continue to grow in areas with mild fall and winter seasons.
 Learn how to overwinter Milkweed plants, so they eagerly return each spring.

 Protecting Milkweed in Winter

 Winter protection is unnecessary for Milkweed plants.
 Native plants are herbaceous and will go dormant in the winter.
 Tropical plants will die back in cold regions but may continue to grow in warm areas.
+Apply a layer of mulch to tropical plants to protect the roots from temperatures dips.

 Cutting Back Milkweed For Winter